Hannah Maitland

 I’m Hannah, and I’m a queer feminist researcher who studies girl activists, their politics, and their relationships with their mothers.

 My other research areas include youth activism, sex education, and sex education controversies.
-Beyond my research, I’m involved with the Ontario Digital Literacy and Access Network (ODLAN), the Resisting the Script podcast, the Sexuality Studies Spotlight Podcast and other organizations and projects that help foster intergenerational relationships in 2S-LGBTQ+ communities.
+Beyond my research, I’m involved with the Open Digital Literacy and Access Network (ODLAN), the Gender and Sexuality Studies Spotlight Podcast, The Critical Femininities Research Cluster and other organizations and projects that help foster intergenerational relationships in 2S-LGBTQ+ communities.

 I currently live and work on Treaty 13 territory in Tkaronto.
 This land has been cared for by the Anishinabek Nation, the Haudenosaunee Confederacy, the Huron-Wendat, and the Métis.
 The current treaty holders are the Mississaugas of the New Credit First Nation.
 This territory is subject to the Dish with One Spoon Wampum Belt Covenant, an agreement to peaceably share and care for the Great Lakes region.
 Indigenous-led action is essential to decolonization and requires Indigenous sovereignty.
 From Turtle Island to Palestine, occupation is a crime.